-- The Governing Body will ensure that a member of the Board is identified as the Designated Governor for Safeguarding and receives appropriate training; - The identified governor will provide the Governing Body with appropriate information about safeguarding and will liaise with the Designated Safeguarding Lead member of staff; - Ensure that the school's Safeguarding Policy is reviewed annually and updated and the school complies with local safeguarding procedures.
-The Safeguarding Policy is available on the school website; - Ensure that the school operates safe recruitment and selection practices including appropriate use of references and checks on new staff and volunteers; - Ensure that the Staff Code of Conduct is reviewed annually; - A member of the Governing Body, usually the Chair, is nominated to liaise with the LA on Child Protection issues and in the event of an allegation of abuse made against the Headteacher; - To ensure that enhanced DBS checks are in place for all governors.
-Two satisfactory professional references are required for all new Governors joining the governing body; - Our governing body will also undertake appropriate training to ensure they are able to carry out their duty to safeguard all of the children at our school.
+- The Governing Body take seriously their responsibility under section 11 of the Children Act 2004 and section 157 of the Education Act 2002; - The Governing Body will ensure that a member of the Board is identified as the Designated Governor for Safeguarding and receives appropriate training; - The identified governor will provide the Governing Body with appropriate information about safeguarding and will liaise with the Designated Safeguarding Lead member of staff; - Ensure that the school's Safeguarding Policy is reviewed annually and updated and the school complies with local safeguarding procedures.
+The Safeguarding Policy is available on the school website: - Ensure that the school operates safe recruitment and selection practices including appropriate use of references and checks on new staff and volunteers; - Ensure that the Staff Code of Conduct is reviewed annually; - A member of the Governing Body, usually the Chair, is nominated to liaise with the LA on Child Protection issues and in the event of an allegation of abuse made against the Headteacher; - To ensure that enhanced DBS checks are in place for all governors.
+Two satisfactory professional references are required for all new Governors joining the governing body; - Our governing body will also undertake appropriate training to ensure they are able to carry out their duty to safeguard all of the children at our school. - All Governors will read 'Keeping Children Safe in Education' September 2020.

-DESIGNATED SAFEGUARDING LEAD (The Designated Senior Lead's role is described in 'Keeping Children Safe in Education'
+DESIGNATED SAFEGUARDING LEAD (The Designated Senior Lead's role is described in